 Rates for high-risk car insurance in Texas

-Insurance rates for Texas drivers who are considered high-risk vary, depending on the infraction and carrier.
-Some carriers specialize in high-risk auto insurance and still provide affordable coverage for drivers with multiple violations or convictions.
-Bankrate collected data from the top high-risk auto insurance carriers in Texas to compare how rates can change based on certain high-risk factors.
+Insurance rates for high-risk Texas drivers vary depending on the infraction and carrier.
+Some carriers specialize in high-risk auto insurance and may provide more affordable coverage for drivers with multiple infractions on their record.
+Bankrate collected data from some of the top auto insurance carriers in Texas to compare how rates may change based on certain high-risk factors.

-In addition to rate increases, drivers with six or more points on their record have to pay at least $100 each year as a DMV surcharge and face potentially losing coverage for being classified as high-risk by their car insurance company.
+In addition to rate increases, drivers with six or more points on their record must pay a DMV surcharge of at least $100 per year.
+Those with serious infractions, like a DUI conviction with a blood alcohol concentration of 0.16 or more, could pay yearly surcharges up to $2,000.
 The rates listed below are for full coverage car insurance.

 Rates after a speeding ticket